HewlettPackard/python-ilorest-library-old/README.rst

 Create a Redfish Object
 ~~~~~~~~~~~~~~~~~~~~~~~~~
- Just like Rest object, a Redfisht object instance in RedfishAPiExamples.py is created by calling the **create_object** method with four parameters: ip address, iLO user name, iLO password and the default prefix.
+ Just like Rest object, a Redfish object instance in RedfishAPiExamples.py is created by calling the **redfish_client** method with four parameters: IP address, iLO user name, iLO password and the default prefix.

 .. code-block:: python